Hergé (real name Georges Remi) (1907-1983) was a Belgian comic strip cartoonist who became internationally famous as the creator of Tintin

 - Slapstick: Very prominent in his stories.

 - Straw Character: Entire debates have been held to find out whether Hergé was right wing or left wing in his work?
-No conclusive answer has been found.
+No conclusive answer has been reached.

 - Talking Animal: Snowy is often seen talking in himself.
 Tintin doesn't seem to be able to understand what his dog says, though!